mrimon93/Graduation_Project/Augur/README.md

 ## Trained model now implemented.
 ![](UI.png)

-Run AugurMain.py to start program
-and see it scream for dependecies 😅
+Run AugurMain.py to start program and watch it scream for dependecies 😅